 Famed Silicon Valley investor Peter Thiel has pointed out that the new economic set of rules is unlike those that have existed previously.
 For someone who owns a yoga studio, for instance, expansion entails higher fixed costs in the form of additional premises or instructors.
 In contrast, the marginal cost of an added user of Google or Twitter is essentially zero.
-This is what is meant in The new economy will be increasingly driven by intangible assets such as service contracts, software, data and patented technologies.
+This is what is meant in the technology world by "scalability."

+The new economy will be increasingly driven by intangible assets such as service contracts, software, data and patented technologies.